Our Vision for Geography

-- Pre and post assessment, retrieval and POP tasks will be planned into units and individual lessons to provide evidence of progress and of procedural and semantic knowledge, threshold concepts, milestones, knowledge webs and schema from within and across units and Year Groups having been committed to long-term memory.
+- Pre/post assessment and retrieval tasks will be planned into units and individual lessons to provide evidence of progress and of knowledge and concepts from within and across units and Year Groups having been committed to long-term memory.

-For more information on our curriculum impact and the pedagogical research that informs our approach to assessment, please see our Geography Policy.
+For more information on our curriculum impact and the pedagogical research that informs our approach to assessment, please see our Geography Policy and/or our:

 For some examples of our End of Unit Knowledge and Skills checks, please see below: